holepunchto/pear-docs/guide/releasing-a-pear-app.md

 ### The dump-stage-release strategy

-A development application key can be shared among trusted peers.
-At that point, it could be referred to as an internal application key (internal to the group of peers who have the key).
+A development application link can be shared among trusted peers.
+At that point, it could be referred to as an internal application link (internal to the group of peers who have the link).

 While using different channel names is sensible, using `pear stage dev` and `pear stage production` on the same machine has practical implications.

 A dump-stage-release strategy seperates the concerns between development and production, by using a different machine for each.

-On the machine that holds the production key, run:
+On the machine that holds the production link, run:

 ```
-pear dump <internal-key> <path-to-app-production-dir>
+pear dump <internal-link> <path-to-app-production-dir>
 ```

 This is a reverse stage: it synchronizes the application files to disk.